 Meal Breaks and Rest Periods

-Under federal law, not required are meal breaks and rest periods except for youth; however, there are regulations on what is considered compensable and non-compensable time.
-When employers offer short breaks (5 – 20 minutes), this deemed to be compensable work hours.
-On the other hand, meal periods (which, if provided, must be at least 30 minutes in duration), serve a different purpose and are not considered work time and are not compensable.
-However, if work performed during the meal period, it is.
-At the state level, there are regulations when it comes to the length of a break or meal period, and when the break should be taken.
+Under federal law, not required are meal breaks and rest periods except for youth; however, regulations on what is considered compensable and non-compensable time.
+When employers offer short breaks (5 – 20 minutes), this is deemed compensable work hours.
+On the other hand, meal periods (which, if provided, must be at least 30 minutes in duration) serve a different purpose and are not considered work time and are not compensable.
+However, if work is performed during the meal period, it is.
+There are regulations regarding the length of a break or meal period and when the break should be taken at the state level.
 For example, in some states, there is a paid 10-minute break required for every 4 hours worked or a 30-minute meal period for every five consecutive hours of work.
 Please note that these laws can also vary by other factors such as occupation type, collective bargaining agreements, population, etc. Click here for State Meal Period Laws and Paid Rest Period Requirements.

 Legalized Marijuana Use

 This is becoming an increasingly hot topic for employers, and we will continue to see more states continue to legalize marijuana.
 Although marijuana use remains illegal at the federal level, many states have legalized it for medical use (33 states), and several states have legalized it for recreational use (11 states).
-In many of the states that have legalized recreational marijuana, the laws allow employers to continue to maintain zero-tolerance drug policies based on federal law.
-However, several states are silent as to whether employers may limit or regulate an employee’s use of marijuana outside the workplace, a complex subject, one that is changing and will require employers to review and update drug and alcohol policies.
+In many states that have legalized recreational marijuana, the laws allow employers to continue to maintain zero-tolerance drug policies based on federal law.
+However, several states are silent about whether employers may limit or regulate an employee’s use of marijuana outside the workplace.
+This complex subject is changing and will require employers to review and update drug and alcohol policies.